 - Make sure the little set screw anvil is out far enough to squish the rivet down far enough.
 These will deform over time and replacements are available from AK-Builder – there are replacement parts for everything from them except for the main body which is built like a tank anyways.

-- Use the little blue rubber blocks to adequately support the reciever.
+- Use the little blue rubber blocks to adequately support the receiver.
 You want the arm to push down straight.
 The domed rivet to be sitting squarely in the above cup and to be pushing straight down on the rivet.
 The little blocks can help support stuff so you can focus on alignment.

 - When you are positioning the trunnion, make sure the arm isn’t going to press on part of the trunnion.